Will the Mavericks cover the spread vs. the Pelicans? Promo Codes, Betting Trends, Records ATS

 Mavericks Betting Records & Stats

-- This season, Dallas has been favored seven times and won six of those games.
+- This season, Dallas has been favored eight times and won seven of those games.

-- Dallas has a record of 4-1 when it's favored by -140 or more by sportsbooks this season.
+- Dallas has a record of 3-1 when it's favored by -165 or more by oddsmakers this season.

-- The Mavericks have a 58.3% chance to win this game based on the implied probability of the moneyline.
+- The bookmakers' moneyline implies a 62.3% chance of a victory for the Mavericks.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!